jepainter/MilestoneProject1/README.md

 5. Pictures:
     1. Go to "Media" page.
-    2. Carousel should adjust size appropriately according to screen size and centered (Bug1: issue with display size on iPad Pro in portrait view).
+    2. Carousel (of pictures) should adjust size appropriately according to screen size and centered (Bug1: issue with display size on iPad Pro in portrait view).
 Functioning well on all other devices and orientations.
-    3. Bug1 Fix: Removed assigment of height (vh) to containers to prevent skewing/scalling issue of carousel container.
+    3. Bug1 Fix: Assign height of auto to carousel-inner to size according to content height.
     4. Images to fill Carousel appropriately, without skewing/scaling issues or overflows outside of containers (Bug2: some scaling issues, especially iPad Pro, minor issues with other displays).
-    5. Bug2 Fix: Assigned width of 100 to carousel-items to prevent skewing/scaling issues in the container.
+    5. Bug2 Fix: Assigned max-width of 100 and max-height of 65vh to carousel-items to prevent skewing/scaling issues in the container.
     6. "Previous" and "Next" buttons on Carousel functional and responsive, verified working correctly.
     7. Using Carousel progress indicator at bottom to cycle images/jump to images tested, verified working correctly.